pmich/bartendro/docs/dispenser.md

 Each dispenser also contains 4 tri color LEDs connected to a WS2801 LED driver chip that handles the PWM functions to set the LEDs to a given color.
-All LEDs in one dispenser are connected to one WS2801 chipa and cannot be independetly addressed.
+All LEDs in one dispenser are connected to one WS2801 chip and cannot be independetly addressed.
 Given that the RPI cannot communicate with all of the dispensers at exactly the same time, we've included a SYNC signal from the router to each of the dispensers.
 This SYNC signal is used to syncronize LED animation patterns stored in the dispensers.
 The dispenser changes the color of the LEDs based on the stored